antoniotaranto/django-permissionsx/README.md

 I was trying to do my best to follow Django conventions.
 You will find that defining permissions is similar to filtering QuerySets.

 Currently ```django-permissionsx``` can be used with Django class-based views, templates and ```django-tastypie``` authorization.
-What is cool about this approach, is that you define your inheritable and mixable permissions **once** and use them both in views and API calls!
+What is cool about this approach, is that you define your inheritable and mixable permissions **once** and use them in views, templates and API calls!
 And it's easily customizable, so you may expect new extensions coming soon.

 ## Installation & Usage